Let There Be Love (Bee Gees song): Background

 "'Let There Be Love'" was written next to St. Paul's Cathedral in a penthouse apartment that we rented when we first arrived in England.
 That song was written in that penthouse 'round about midnight.
 Me and my then-girlfriend, who is my wife now, we'd just fallen in love, and it was that type of mood I was in that night."

-The 2006 deluxe remaster has a mono mix of an earlier state of the recording, with different lead vocal sung entirely by Barry and some instrumental differences and faded at 3:34.
+The 2006 deluxe remaster has a mono mix of an earlier state of the recording, with different lead vocal sung entirely by Barry and some instrumental differences and fading at 3:34.